-

 Confident Kids Camp

-A 5-day day intensive Selective Mutism summer camp that helps children take their speech skills beyond the clinic to real-world settings.
+A 5-day intensive Selective Mutism summer camp August 3-7, 2026 helping children use their speech skills in real-world settings.

 What is Confident Kids Camp?